chloealbright/DevHiveMind/API/API.md

 https://blog.ipspace.net/2019/04/rest-api-is-not-transactional.html

 Obviously that won’t stop the vendor marketers from proudly creating slides claiming their product uses declarative API.
 Make sure to make fun of them whenever you see one – it probably won’t do any more harm than mr. Quixote did to the windmills, but it might feel good (he wasn’t so lucky)

+The key distinction between backend functionality and API functionality is in their scope and purpose:

+1. Backend Functionality:
+- Refers to the core operations and logic that power an application.
+- It includes tasks such as data processing, business logic, database management, and overall application functionality.
+- Backend functionality doesn't necessarily have to be exposed as an API; it can operate behind the scenes to support the application's operations.

+2. API Functionality:
+- Specifically involves the functions and endpoints that enable communication and data exchange between different software components, systems, or services.
+- APIs define a set of rules and protocols for how external systems can interact with and utilize the capabilities of a software system.
+- APIs serve as a means for different applications to request and exchange data or services, and they often have a more defined and standardized structure compared to general backend functionality.

+In summary, while backend functionality encompasses all the internal workings of an application, APIs are a subset of that functionality, designed for external communication and integration with other software components or services.
+APIs provide a well-defined interface for interaction, making it easier for different systems to work together.